sivakumargsk/restfull-clojure/README.md

 # restfull-clojure

-This project is a practice section for [Andrew Meredith this Blog posts](https://kendru.github.io/restful-clojure/2014/02/16/writing-a-restful-web-service-in-clojure-part-1-setup/)
+This project is a practice section for writing a restful web service in clojure by [Andrew Meredith's Blog post](https://kendru.github.io/restful-clojure/2014/02/16/writing-a-restful-web-service-in-clojure-part-1-setup/)